 As a rule, Japanese maple trees are hardy in zones 5 through 9.
 Not all can tolerate zone 5 minimum temperatures, but basically all can survive a zone 7 winter.
 This means that your options when selecting zone 7 Japanese maples are virtually limitless…as long as you’re planting them in the ground.

-Because they’re so showy and some varieties stay very small, Japanese maples are popular container trees.
-Because roots planted in a container are separated from the cold winter air by just a thin piece of plastic (or other material), it’s important to choose a variety that can take much colder temperatures.
+Since they’re so showy and some varieties stay very small, Japanese maples are popular container trees.
+Since roots planted in a container are separated from the cold winter air by just a thin piece of plastic (or other material), it’s important to choose a variety that can take much colder temperatures.

 If you’re planning on overwintering anything outdoors in a container, you should choose a plant rated for two whole hardiness zones colder.
 That means that zone 7 Japanese maples in containers should be hardy down to zone 5.
 Luckily, this covers a lot of varieties.